 The Consumer Secrets that Drive B2B Marketing

 In B2B marketing, the first lesson to learn is that behind every business decision is a consumer.
-Regardless of whether you’re targeting an enterprise or an early-stage startup, each and every business comprises individuals.
+Whether you’re targeting an enterprise or an early-stage startup, each business comprises individuals.
 In the end, we’re all human, we’re all consumers, and we all buy things for certain reasons.

 In a recent Oktopost webinar, Jamie Turner, Founder of The 60 Second Marketer and 60 Second Communications, said, “A driving force behind the improvement of B2B marketing ROI is the fact that B2B marketers are now viewing their customers as individuals, rather than an enterprise entity.”
 To better understand how to leverage the “human” approach to B2B marketing, Jamie distinguished between the B2B and B2C cycles.